modio/modio-docs/public/en-us/game-management/monetization/dashboard.md

 ## Settings

 - **Marketplace** - You will be able to adjust the settings you configured as part of your onboarding here.
 These are the same controls and options you enabled in [Monetization settings](/monetization/onboarding/#monetization-settings).
-- **Manage SKUs** - You will be able to enable and disable any token packs sold on the Marketplace here.
-These are the same [Token Packs](/monetization/onboarding/#token-packs) set up during onboarding.
+- **Manage SKUs** - You will be able to enable and disable any virtual currency packs sold on the Marketplace here.
+These are the same [Virtual Currency Packs](/monetization/onboarding/#virtual-currency-packs) set up during onboarding.
 Please note that you will need to adjust any configurations of SKUs on external platforms to ensure compatibility.
 - **Partner Program** - Direct access to the configuration of [Partner Program](/monetization/onboarding/#partner-program) settings can be found here.
 - **Financial Contact Info**  - If you wish to update or change the assigned Financial Contact, you can access these details at any time.
 We will use this information to send any invoices owing.
 - **In-App Purchases** - To enable cross-platform functionality for Marketplace purchases, it's essential to configure your available platforms.
 Enter your API keys and pertinent details for these platforms in this section.